tangkai-RS/ClearSCD/README.md

    **Note: After running the deal_hiucd.py,  the classification codes in Hi-UCD with the land cover class in order minus 1, unlabeled region as 9 in bi-temporal semantic maps, and unlabelled as 255 in BCD.**

 3. Run main.py, then you will find the checkpoints in the results folder.

+## Future
+We will publish a large-scale semantic change detection(LsSCD) dataset, which consists of Google Earth images from September 2013 and August 2015, with a spatial resolution of 0.6 m and a full size of 48000 × 32500 pixels (about 471 km2), revealing urban and rural land cover changes in the city of Nanjing, the capital of Jiangsu Province, China.
+Seven LULC types, including building, road, water, bare land, tree, cropland, and others, were recorded in LsSCD.